Julia Montes

-Early life
+Early life and background

-Montes was born Mara Hautea Schnittka on March 19, 1995, in Pandacan, Manila, Philippines, to a Filipino mother, Gemma Hautea, and German father, Martin Schnittka.
+Mara Hautea Schnittka was born on March 19, 1995, in Pandacan, Manila, Philippines, to a Filipino mother, Gemma Hautea, and German father, Martin Schnittka.
 Schnittka left them when Montes was still a baby, and only her deaf mother raised her with the help of her grandmother, Flory Hautea.
 She has two younger brothers, Patrick and Paolo.
 She describes education as one of the tools to have a good life and she hopes to continuously work not just for herself but for her family as well.
 Montes has other relatives in Germany.
 In 2011, she finished high school with good grades at the Blessed Hope Christian School.

-At the age of 5, Montes began attending auditions and modeling agencies.
+At the age of 5, Montes began pursuing advertising opportunities.
 She recalls the struggles she and her grandmother went through: commuting to castings, hurrying from school to shoots and missing a lot of family time in the process until she was cast in a milk brand, chocolate snack and fast food chain endorsements.
 However, she said she never competed with anyone and was just in the entertainment industry out of needs.
 Describing her ambitions as a child, Montes has said, "Since I was a child, I only had three dreams: to become a soldier, a chef and a flight attendant."

 Career

 2001–2010: Career beginnings

-Montes started as a commercial model before appearing in various television shows.
-She began her acting career with minor roles when she was cast in a number of GMA shows such as Sana ay Ikaw na Nga in 2001 as the daughter of actors Robin Da Rosa and Angelu de Leon, and in some episodes of the now defunct drama anthology Magpakailanman.
+Montes started her acting career by appearing in commercials.
+She later appeared in minor roles when she was cast in a number of GMA shows such as Sana ay Ikaw na Nga in 2001 as the daughter of actors Robin Da Rosa and Angelu de Leon, and in some episodes of the now defunct drama anthology Magpakailanman.
 Montes went on to play guest roles on ABS-CBN's television shows such as Hiram (2004) and Maalaala Mo Kaya before landing a permanent spot in the kiddie gag show Goin' Bulilit in 2005.

 She also appeared in other television series in 2008 including Ligaw na Bulaklak and I Love Betty La Fea.
 These parts led her to being cast as a series regular in Goin' Bulilit in which she played various roles in different comedic situations until her departure that year.
 Also that year, Montes, as Abby, starred in a Maalaala Mo Kaya episode titled "Card", a story of a girl who is longing for the love of her parents while under the care of a nursemaid.
 The following year, she appeared in Katorse with a guest role in the series' finale episode playing a shy girl Nellie.
 She was then cast as the teenage Mara, a character with her same name, in the youth-oriented show Gimik 2010.